-The student shall undergo 15 days internship in the end of II semester.
-Internship report will be evaluated and awarded in the III semester.
+The student shall undergo 15 days internship in the end of second semester.
+Internship report will be evaluated and marks will be awarded in the third semester.
 Students have to earn 2 credits for the Internship.100 marks is awarded for Internship through Continuous Internal Assessment.